Kristenkj/Java_Projects/README.md

 # ATB5x JAVA Projects
 This repository contains a list of projects completed during my JAVa automation training.
+The projects were created inside of intellij and cover the basics & OOPs of the JAVA language.

 ## Getting Started